Complete Guide to Selling a House As-Is

 Step 4: Sell your home traditionally

-• Determining your lowest acceptable offer, don’t accept lowball offers
+• Decide on your lowest acceptable offer and avoid accepting lowball offers

 • Repairing high-priority home improvements like: